MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Import-UMPrompt.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-The Import-UMPrompt cmdlet imports custom greeting audio files into UM dial plans and auto attendants.
-There are many custom greetings used by UM dial plans and auto attendants including welcome greetings for dial plans and after hours welcome greetings and menus, business hours and non-business hours welcome greetings and menus, and key mappings for UM auto attendants.

-After this task is completed, the custom audio file can be used by a UM dial plan or auto attendant.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "UM mailbox" entry in the Unified Messaging Permissions topic.

-!!!
-Exchange Server 2013

-The Import-UMPrompt cmdlet imports custom greeting audio files into UM dial plans and auto attendants.
-There are many custom greetings used by UM dial plans and auto attendants including welcome greetings for dial plans and after hours welcome greetings and menus, business hours and non-business hours welcome greetings and menus, and key mappings for UM auto attendants.

-After this task is completed, the custom audio file can be used by a UM dial plan or auto attendant.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "UM mailboxes" entry in the Unified Messaging permissions topic.

-!!!
-Exchange Server 2016, Exchange Online

 The Import-UMPrompt cmdlet imports custom greeting audio files into UM dial plans and auto attendants.
 There are many custom greetings used by UM dial plans and auto attendants including welcome greetings for dial plans and after hours welcome greetings and menus, business hours and non-business hours welcome greetings and menus, and key mappings for UM auto attendants.

 After this task is completed, the custom audio file can be used by a UM dial plan or auto attendant.